 Randolph College has once again been recognized by the Fiske Guide to Colleges as one of the nation’s “best and most interesting institutions.”

-The 2022 edition of the guide praised Randolph for offering students “a place to be themselves” while receiving an education tailored to their career goals.
+The 2024 edition of the guide praised Randolph for offering students a place to be themselves while receiving a strong liberal arts education.

-As for academics, editors noted how programs emphasize not only skills such as writing, quantitative reasoning, and language but also artistic expression, human experience, culture and identity, social and natural science, and physical education.
+Editors noted how Randolph’s general education requirements cover traditional liberal arts subjects such as artistic expression, human experience, culture and identity, social and natural science, and writing.

-Compiled by former New York Times education editor Edward B. Fiske, one of the top independent voices in college admissions, Fiske Guide to Colleges does not rank universities and colleges numerically, but assesses the strengths and weaknesses of what it considers the top institutions in the United States, Canada, Great Britain, and Ireland.
-More than 300 institutions are included.
+Compiled by former New York Times education editor Edward B. Fiske, one of the top independent voices in college admissions, Fiske Guide to Colleges provides an insider’s look at what it’s really like to be a student at the the top institutions in the United States, Canada, and the U.K.

-“Randolph College has preserved the best elements of its past,” editors wrote, “while evolving into an institution that remains relevant today.”Tags: Academics, fiske guide, Fiske Guide to Colleges, national rankings, national recognition, rankings
+“Randolph College has preserved the best elements of its past while evolving into an institution that remains relevant today,” the editors wrote, concluding that the College is “working hard to live up to its motto Vita abundantior (the life more abundant).”Tags: Academics, campus life, fiske guide, Fiske Guide to Colleges, national rankings, national recognitions, rankings